akhilsdeportfolio/construct_week_2/README.md

   create a .env file with username and password of mongodb

-To start using the application, open the [click here](https://nordstrom-cloned.herokuapp.com/){:target="_blank"} and select > Home category > Art wall and Home decor sub category in navbar.
+To start using the application, open the <a>[click here](https://nordstrom-cloned.herokuapp.com/)</a> and select > Home category > Art wall and Home decor sub category in navbar.

 ## Features
 <!-- --- -->